This blog may contain affiliate links. Read our disclosure policy for more info.

 This is one of the most beautiful places in Guatemala, located about 2.5 hours from Antigua.
 Just looking at one picture will be enough for you to add this to your itinerary and plan all the things you want to do in Lake Atitlan!

-If you just have one day to explore Lake Atitlan, I recommend taking this private full day tour from Antigua.
+If you just have one day to explore Lake Atitlan, I recommend taking this private full-day tour from Antigua.
 While I hope you get more time to explore this beautiful area, one day will suffice if you’re on a time crunch!

 The guide will pick you up from your hotel in Antigua and hit the road toward the lake.
 Luckily, they break up the journey by stopping at scenic viewpoints and local markets along the way, so the drive doesn’t feel as long as it is!

-Once you get there, you’ll be taken on a boat tour by the lake.
+Once you get there, you’ll be taken on a boat tour around the lake.
 There are some seriously cute villages and tourist towns around the lake, so I love that you get a chance to explore Panajachel, San Juan, San Pedro, and Santiago.
 That’s a lot in one day!

 Book this tour in advance to secure your spot, before it sells out!